 For a few hundred bucks more you could be looking at the Meze Empyrean, the company’s flagship the isodynamic hybrid array open-back headphone.

 This is a unique driver design using a continuous trace but with two unique shapes.
-At the top, is a curved line switchback trace which focuses on the low-end delivery (bass) and a circular pattern at the bottom, is designed to focus on the mids and highs.
+At the top, is a curved line switchback trace that focuses on the low-end delivery (bass), and a circular pattern at the bottom, is designed to focus on the mids and highs.

 The pads also have a magnetic principle in them that duals as a demagnetizing field back into the driver for additional efficiency as well as making the pads super easy to take on and off.
 The Empyrean also comes with two such pads that dramatically change the sound signature of the Empyrean.